-Are your children engaging in challenging behaviours and you can’t figure out why?
+Are your children engaging in challenging behaviours, and you can’t figure out why?
 Are they constantly hitting their sibling or yelling at you?
 One reason challenging behaviour like hitting, biting, yelling, and interrupting may happen is because children are seeking attention from us.

-Attention-seeking behaviour comes in many forms, some of which are healthy such as asking if someone has time to talk, asking a friend to play, or waving to a parent from across the room.
-However, other forms of attention-seeking behaviour are not as healthy.
-As mentioned above, in children we often see behaviours such as hitting, biting, yelling, and interrupting used as a way to receive attention.
+This behaviour comes in many forms, some of which are healthy, such as asking if someone has time to talk, asking a friend to play, or waving to a parent from across the room.
+However, other forms of attention-seeking behaviour, such as hitting, are less healthy.

 Throughout my years of working in behaviour, I have noticed a theme.
 Attention-seeking behaviour is often dismissed and passed off.
 The problem with this is that all humans need attention.
 It is a basic need.
 Adults and children both crave feeling seen, heard, and appreciated by others.

-What would happen if attention-seeking behaviour was seen as connection seeking instead?
+What would happen if attention-seeking behaviour was seen as connection-seeking instead?

-Attention-seeking behaviour refers to behaviour that results in the child gaining access to attention that wasn’t there prior to the behaviour.
-When children seek attention, they are seeking to be seen and heard.
 If children can’t get this need met in positive ways, they will turn to other behaviours.
-Even those that come with consequences and punishments
+Even those that come with consequences and punishments.

 Timeouts, verbal reprimands, spanking, or other traditional methods of dealing with challenging attention-seeking behaviour will not work to change the behaviour.
 This is because they do not consider why the behaviour is happening.
-What need is the child trying to get met through this behaviour?
+What “need” is the child trying to get met through this behaviour?
 Many of these methods actually REINFORCE the challenging behaviour.
 The child learns that they can have their need for attention met by engaging in challenging behaviour, even if the attention is in the form of being yelled at, spanked, or punished.

-3 ways to foster connection
+Here are 3 ways to foster connection with your child and avoid attention-seeking behaviours.

-Science shows us that kids who have access to “enriched attention” engage in much less challenging attention-seeking behaviours.
-As a parent, I know how hard it can be to give our children “enriched attention.”
+Science shows us that kids who have access to “enriched attention” engage in much less challenging, attention-seeking behaviours.
+As a parent, I know how hard it can be to give our children enriched attention.
 We are often so tired and have low energy by the end of the day.

-The important thing to know about “enriched attention” is that it doesn’t have to mean hours on the floor playing lego (though it can be!).
-There are other ways to give your child a sense of connection, including watching a show with them, reading stories, colouring, cooking dinner together, checking in with them, and occasionally asking them a question while they are playing independently.
+The important thing to know about enriched attention is that it doesn’t have to mean hours on the floor playing Lego (though it can be!).
+There are many other ways to give your child a sense of connection, such as:

-2. Notice the behaviour you want to see
+2. Notice the Behaviour You Want to See

 “I noticed you waited until I was done with my phone call to ask for a snack!”